lsst-dm/dmtn-023/index.rst

  - We use the ``--id`` argment to pass *data IDs* that indicate which data to process.
 There's a fairly complex syntax for specifying multiple data IDs in one ``--id`` argument that we'll touch on later, but you can always also just use the ``--id`` option multiple times.
 Different instruments also have different data IDs for specifying raw data.
 HSC and CFHT use ``{visit,ccd}``, for instance, while LSST uses ``{visit,raft,sensor}``.

-``singleFrameDriver.py`` always processes full visits, which is why we've left off the CCD part of the data ID (actually, it processes as many of the CCDs in a visit that it can find in the registry -- you'll note that `ci_hsc`_ doesn't include them all).
+By leaving off the CCD part of the data ID, we've told ``singleFrameDriver.py`` to process as many of the CCDs in the visit that it can find in the registry -- you'll note that `ci_hsc`_ doesn't include them all.

 Most of the work in ``singleFrameDriver.py`` is delegated to :py:class:`lsst.pipe.tasks.ProcessCcdTask`, which has its own command-line script, ``processCcd.py``.
 You can call this directly if you just want to process a CCD or two: